KWinston/EPLProject/readme.md

 2. Install Composer [![Latest Stable Version](https://poser.pugx.org/laravel/framework/v/stable.svg)](https://getcomposer.org/doc/00-intro.md)
 3. Install / Configure MySql (see below)
 4. Perform a composer install on EPL Kit Managment software and execute the 'composer install' command.
-5. Perform a 'artisan migrate' to intalize and seed the database.
+5. Perform a 'artisan migrate' to intalize and seed the database with sample data.
 6. Configure 'app/config/database.php' with the details from above.
 7. test setup with 'artisan serve'